zama-ai/concrete-ml/docs/dev/explanation/use_quantization.md

-# Using Quantization in **Concrete Numpy**
+# Quantization

-In this section we detail some usage of [quantization](../explanation/quantization.md) as implemented in **Concrete**.
+In this section we detail some usage of [quantization](../../user/explanation/quantization.md) as implemented in **Concrete**.

 ## Quantization Basics

-**Concrete Numpy** implements some basic concepts of quantization.
+**Concrete ML** implements some basic concepts of quantization.
 The very basic purpose of it is to convert floating point values to integers.
 We can apply such conversion using `QuantizedArray` available in `concrete.ml.quantization`.

 `QuantizedArray` takes 2 arguments: